TromboneDavies/CS412-super-cool-team/README.md

  - TJ - Problem Presentation (Make test cases with Dakota)

 ## Problem Definition:
-Given a complete weighted graph, what is the shortest path which visits every node and ends where it starts
+Given a complete weighted graph and a starting node, what is the shortest tour

 ## Input:
 Weighted adjacency lists in the following format: